Cabous/22017542_Exam/README.md

 all the stocks.
 That will require calculating the rolling pairwise correlation between all the stock combinations in the index and then take the mean of all those.
-Thus, I will tackle the problem in bite-sized pieces.The graph below shows the 90-day Mean Rolling Constituent Correlation.
+Thus, I will tackle the problem in bite-sized pieces.
+The graph below shows the 90-day Mean Rolling Constituent Correlation.
 I sourced the code I used for the function *rolling_cor_func* , from the following link: